 It's a big year for TheatreWorks Silicon Valley.
 Not only is it the 50th anniversary season, it's also the last with founder Robert Kelley serving as artistic director, plus the organization is still riding high from its recent Tony Award for regional theater.
-This autumn, TheatreWorks is featuring the screwball comedy/thriller "The 39 Steps," running through Sept.
-15; and "Mark Twain's River of Song," featuring traditional tunes (Oct.
+This autumn, TheatreWorks is featuring the screwball comedy/thriller "The 39 Steps" (running through Sept.
+15; check Palo Alto Online for a review) and "Mark Twain's River of Song," featuring traditional tunes (Oct.
 2-27).

 Other upcoming productions